Akron Children's Logo

 Babies with a newborn screen suggestive of SCID usually are referred to a doctor specializing in immune deficiencies.
 The doctor will order other blood tests and possibly genetic testing.

-Children without a known family history of the disease or who don't have a newborn screening often are not diagnosed until 6 months of age or older.
+Children without a known family history of the disease or who don't get newborn screening tests often aren't diagnosed until they're 6 months of age or older.

 How Is Severe Combined Immunodeficiency Treated?